 Frequency polygons can be constructed in Excel 2010 by using the Histogram feature.
 Follow the directions shown above to construct a histogram.
 Once the histogram is constructed, right-click on one of the “bars” of the histogram.
 From the dropdown menu, select Change Series Chart Type.
 Next select a line chart type.
 The result will be a frequency polygon.

 An ogive can be constructed at least two ways.
 One way is to cumulate the data manually.
 Enter the cumulated data in one column and the class endpoints in another column.
 Click and drag over both columns.
 Go to the Insert tab at the top of the Excel worksheet.
 Select Scatter as the type of chart.
 Under the Scatter options, select the option with the solid lines.
 The result is an ogive.
 A second way is to construct a frequency distribution first using the Histogram feature in the Data Analysis tool.
 In the Histogram dialog box, enter the location of the data and enter the location of the class endpoints as bin numbers.
-Check Cuulative Percentage and Chart Output in the Histogram dialog box.
+Check Cumulative Percentage and Chart Output in the Histogram dialog box.
 Once the chart is constructed, right-click on one of the bars and select the Delete option.
 The result will be an ogive chart with just the ogive line graph (and bars eliminated).

 Bar charts and column charts are constructed in a manner similar to that of a pie chart.
 Begin by entering the categories in one column and the data values of each category in another column in the Excel worksheet.
 Categories and data values could also be entered in rows instead of columns.
 Click and drag over the data and categories for which the chart is to be constructed.
 Go to the Insert tab at the top of the worksheet.
 Select Column or Bar from the Charts section and the select the version of the chart to be constructed.
 The result is a chart from the data.
 Once the bar chart or column chart has been constructed, there are many options available to you.
 By right-clicking on the bars or columns, a menu appears that allows you, among other things, to label the columns or bars.
-This command is Add Data Laels.
-Once data labels are added, clicking on the bars or columns will allow you to modify the labels and the characteristics of the bars or columns by selecting Format Data Laels … or Format Data Series ….
+This command is Add Data Ladels.
+Once data labels are added, clicking on the bars or columns will allow you to modify the labels and the characteristics of the bars or columns by selecting Format Data Labels … or Format Data Series ….
 Usage of these commands is the same as when constructing or modifying pie charts (see above).
 Various options are also available under Chart Tools (see pie charts above).

 Pareto charts, as presented in the text, have categories and numbers of defects.
 As such, Pareto charts can be constructed as Column charts in Excel using the same commands (see above).
 However, the user will first need to order the categories and their associated frequencies in descending order.
-In addition, in constructing a histogram in Excel (see above), there is an option in the Histogram dialog box called areto (sorted histogram) in which Excel takes histogram data and presents the data with categories organized from highest frequency to lowest.
-However, to do this, you must also check hart Output in the Histogram dialog box.
+In addition, in constructing a histogram in Excel (see above), there is an option in the Histogram dialog box called Pareto (sorted histogram) in which Excel takes histogram data and presents the data with categories organized from highest frequency to lowest.
+However, to do this, you must also check Chart Output in the Histogram dialog box.